MBODM/pingalive/README.md

 A very tiny Windows command line tool, endlessly pinging a specific server.

 ### What it is
-- It´s a very tiny (3 lines of code) command line executable for Windows, written in Rust.
+- It´s a very tiny (3 lines of code) command line executable for Windows.
+- It´s written in Rust.
 - It endlessly pings a specific server when executed.
 - It´s used for internet connection testing, for my personal use.